psf/black/docs/integrations/editors.md

 $ git checkout origin/stable -b stable
 ```

+##### Arch Linux

+On Arch Linux, the plugin is shipped with the [`python-black`](https://archlinux.org/packages/community/any/python-black/)
+package, so you can start using it in Vim after install with no additional setup.

 ##### Vim 8 Native Plugin Management

 or you can copy the plugin files from